Laendrun/artistfinder/README.md

 Secure routes [x]

+- [ ] Change all artists routes to only return information about verified artists for everyone
+- [ ] Create all artists routes to return information about all artists
+- [ ] Create all artists routes to return information about all unverified artists

+- Modify the directory structure to have one directory for the different routes :
+  - [ ] /api/v1/artists/
+    - -> all artists, Admin access only
+  - [ ] /api/v1/artists/verified
+    - -> all verified artists, everyone can access this
+  - [ ] /api/v1/artists/unverified
+    - -> all unverified artists, admins or moderators

 Think about this :

 - [ ] before publishing, artists have to be validated by an admin / moderator
   - -> see To-Do Database section
+- [ ] GET /api/v1/artists/verified
+  - returns only verified artists
+- [ ] GET /api/v1/artists/unverified
+  - returns only unverified artists

-- [ ] Modify the Artists route to add a way for admin and moderator to approve artists.
+- [x] Modify the Artists route to add a way for admin and moderator to approve artists.

 ## Categories route